2013 Bond Market Performance: The Year in Review

 The 2013 Timeline

 This favorable backdrop changed abruptly in May when Fed Chairman Ben Bernanke suggested that the Fed may soon “taper” its quantitative easing policy.
 Adding fuel to the fire were signs of strengthening economic growth, led by the recovery in the U.S. housing market.
-The bond market reacted violently as investors rushed to take profits before the Fed began to withdraw its support: from May 2 to June 25, the yield on the 10-year note soared from 1.63% to 2.59% - an extraordinary move in such a short period of time.
-(Keep in mind, prices and yields move in opposite directions).
-This yield spike led to a sharp downturn throughout the entire bond market, with even segments that typically exhibit low interest-rate sensitivity suffering substantial losses.
+The bond market reacted violently as investors rushed to take profits before the Fed began to withdraw its support.
+From May 2 to June 25, the yield on the 10-year note soared from 1.63% to 2.59%—an extraordinary move for such a short period.
+This yield spike led to a sharp downturn throughout the entire bond market (remember, bond prices and bond yields move in opposite directions).
+In this time, even segments that typically exhibit low interest-rate sensitivity suffering substantial losses.

-The bond market continued to drift lower through the summer, with the 10-year yield ultimately topping out at 2.98% on September 5.
-From this point, bonds staged a two-month rally that was fueled in part by the Fed surprising September 18 announcement that it would not in fact taper for the time being.
+The bond prices continued to drift lower through the summer, with the 10-year yield ultimately topping out at 2.98% on Sept.
+5. From this point, bonds staged a two-month rally that was fueled in part by the Fed's surprising Sept.
+18 announcement that it would not, in fact, taper for the time being.

-The following table shows the range of yields for Treasury bonds of varying maturities during the course of the year.
+The following table shows the range of yields for Treasury bonds of varying maturities throughout the year.

-The Investment Company Institute reports that after losing $59.8 billion in June and another $46.2 billion in July and August, bond mutual funds continued to lose assets even after the market began to stabilize: $11.6 billion in September, $15.6 billion in October, and over $19 billion in November.
-This indicates that investors remained extremely wary of the bond market even after the market stabilized in September and October.
-For the year, says TrimTabs Investment Research, bond funds experienced more than $86 billion in withdrawals.
+The Investment Company Institute reports that, after losing $59.8 billion in June and another $46.2 billion in July and August, bond mutual funds continued to lose assets—even after the market began to stabilize.
+These losses include $11.6 billion in September, $15.6 billion in October, and over $19 billion in November.
+This indicates that investors remained extremely wary of the bond market.
+For the year, TrimTabs Investment Research says bond funds experienced more than $86 billion in withdrawals.
 These outflows were accompanied by a flood of $352 billion of new cash into stock funds, indicating that the 2012 predictions of a “Great Rotation” from bonds to stocks may have been on the mark.

-Long-Term Bonds Hit Hard; But Short-Term Bonds Finish with Gains
+Long-Term Bonds Hit Hard, Short-Term Bonds Finish With Gains

-As the table above indicates, long-term bonds were hit harder than their short- and intermediate-term counterparts in 2013.
-The primary reason for this disconnect was that investors saw tapering as being a threat only to the long end of the yield curve since short-term bonds are more closely pinned to the Fed’s interest-rate policy.
-Since the Fed isn’t expected to raise rates until 2015 at the earliest, short-term bonds were sheltered from the turmoil that hit the bond market in the past year.
+As the table above indicates, long-term bonds were hit harder than their short-term and intermediate-term counterparts in 2013.
+The primary reason for this disconnect was that investors saw tapering as being a threat only to the long-term end of the yield curve.
+That's because short-term bonds are more closely pinned to the Fed’s interest-rate policy.
+Since the Fed wasn't expected to raise rates until 2015, at the earliest, short-term bonds were sheltered from the turmoil that hit the bond market in the past year.
 This is reflected in the performance of three Vanguard ETFs that invest in bonds of varying maturities:

 |Vanguard Short-Term Bond ETF||BSV||0.15%|